Jesus' Parables for Disciples

 learn to do right...."
 (Isaiah 1:15-17)

-Washing one's hands is another way of saying, "stop doing wrong".
+Washing one's hands is another way of saying, "repent," stop doing wrong.
 We see a similar figure in the Book of Revelation.
 John sees a multitude in heaven wearing white robes and praising God.
-One of the Elders tells who this group is: "These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb" (Revelation7:14).
+One of the Elders tells who this group is: "These are they who have come out of the great tribulation; they have washed their robes and made them white in the blood of the Lamb" (Revelation 7:14).
 No, they didn't save themselves.
 But they "washed" their robes, they turned from their sin, and were cleansed by Christ's sacrifice on their behalf.

 True sorrow for sin is not being sorry that you were caught, but sorry that your heart was so hard that you could commit this affront to God.
 So long as sin is just in the moral category of "bad deeds," it can be looked at as an unfortunate phase of our lives.
 But when sin is looked at as a proud and independent spirit that stands up to God and deliberately goes the opposite way to His, then we see its personal and ugly side.
 It is not only morally wrong, it is personal rebellion against the One who loves us.
 It violates a personal trust, a personal allegiance, a spiritual marriage vow.
 It is about a relationship.
 Adultery is bad because it is a taboo sexual relationship.
 But it is devastating because of what it does to the relationship between husband and wife.
 We are "married" to God, and our flirtations with the world are in defiance of our Husband.

 The appropriate response is grief.
 It is more than acknowledging our sin; it is owning up to our guilt.
 I know that talking about guilt is not politically correct.
 But a sense of guilt is the necessary precursor to genuine heart repentance.
-Old fashioned revival meetings in the 1800s in the US often included a "mourner's bench" where those convicted of their sins would sit as they worked through this grief and came to a place of repentance.
-It's still good medicine for the sin-sick soul in our own day.
+Old fashioned revival meetings in the 1800s in America often included a "mourner's bench" where those convicted of their sins would sit as they worked through this grief and came to a place of repentance.
+It is still good medicine for the sin-sick soul in our own day.

 James now sums it up.
 "Humble yourselves!"
-The word "humble" is Greek tapeinoō , which literally means "lower, make low" and figuratively, "humble, make humble" in a good sense.14 James has been talking in this chapter about roots of pride and an independent spirit within us: selfishness, hedonism, flirting with sin, spiritual pride that thinks we know better than God what's good for us.
-The antidote is to recognize our rebellions as foolishness, acknowledge them ("confession"), turn from them ("repentance"), and come before God again as his humble servants rather than his independent-minded subjects.
+The word "humble" is Greek tapeinoō, which literally means "lower, make low" and figuratively, "to cause to be or become humble in attitude, humble, make humble" in a favorable sense.65 James has been talking in this chapter about roots of pride and an independent spirit within us: selfishness, hedonism, flirting with sin, spiritual pride that thinks we know better than God what's good for us.
+The antidote is to recognize our rebellions as foolishness, acknowledge them ("confession"), turn from them ("repentance"), and come before God again as his humble servants, rather than his independent-minded subjects.
 "Humble yourselves!" is a command.
 It requires submission to God -- and an ongoing humility in contrast to a life lived in rebellion against God.

 The next several verses give examples of presumption, behavior habits that are anything but humble.

-"Brothers, do not slander one another," says James.
+"Brothers, do not slander one another (NIV)," says James.
+"Do not speak evil against one another" (ESV, NRSV, cf. KJV).
 Why does he bring up slander?
 Because people in his church were slandering each other.
 Of course, they wouldn't want to call it slander.
 Perhaps "creative criticism."
-The Greek word is katalaleō, "speak against, speak evil of, defame, slander."15 William Tyndale's early translation of the New Testament uses the word "backbite."
+The Greek word is katalaleō, "speak ill of, speak degradingly of, speak evil of, defame, slander."67 William Tyndale's early translation of the New Testament uses the word "backbite."

 If you've been around church much then you've heard one person speaking against another.
 Probably you've done it, too.
 Some people, of course, are fair game.
 You can say horrible things about a president and his wife and call it political speech.
 People constantly take shots at a pastor they don't like as well as the last one.
 They criticize the spouse and children, too, when they don't exhibit the requisite perfection.
 You expect that of unbelievers, but when Christians -- family members -- do this, it hurts terribly.